 Barricades designed for use at schools can serve a wide variety of purposes.
 That’s partially because different school administrators have different needs for them.
 Principals planning events at elementary schools have different priorities than athletic directors planning sporting events at major universities, for instance.
-At OTW, we work closely with school administrators all the time and we’re used to fielding questions about our products.
+At OTW, we work closely with school administrators all the time and we’re used to fielding questions about our products when potential customers are doing their research before purchasing school barricades.
 Here are five of the top questions about school barricades we hear on a regular basis –– along with our answers.

 How Long Can I Expect Barricades to Last?